alimenati/PowerMamba/Readme.md

 </div>

-The impact of context size on the MSE of PowerMamba and TimeMachine (the second-best performing model) for a 24-hour prediction window. **Left Figure**) Without external prediction. **Right Figure**) With external prediction.
+The impact of context size on the MSE of PowerMamba and TimeMachine (the second-best performing model) for a 24-hour prediction window. **Left**) Without external prediction. **Right**) With external prediction.
 It can be seen that the accuracy of our models consistently improves with longer context sizes.

 ## Getting Started